Capturing Bugs

 Authentication

-You must be logged in to Crosscheck for captures to work.
+You must be logged in to Crosscheck for checks to work.
 Since Incognito windows do not share cookies or storage with regular windows, the extension uses your existing login session.
 If you are already logged in to Crosscheck in a regular window, your login persists across regular and incognito windows.

 Extension Storage